-Today’s Role Model is Maimouna Siby.
+Today’s Tech Role Model is Maimouna Siby.
+Currently, Maimouna is a Marketing Strategist at Squarespace, a company that makes software for website hosting.
 From her college days, Maimouna understood media’s potential as a communication and empowerment tool.
 She worked as a data analyst for the Wesleyan Media Project, helped build engaged online communities at several tech startups, and even launched Girl to the World, a line of multicultural children’s books.
-Maimouna recently got promoted to her Marketing Strategist role at Squarespace, a company that makes software for website hosting.

 What’s your official title and how long have you been in this role?

-My official title is as Marketing Strategist and I’ve been at Squarespace for 1 year.
+My official title is as Marketing Strategist and I’ve been at Squarespace for one year.

 The opportunity to combine my fascination for technology, business, and storytelling by sponsoring podcasts and supporting creatives that use our platform.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?

 On a typical day, I get in before 10 am, grab breakfast (usually Honey Nut Cheerios and cold brew), and then start working through my emails and determining my major to-dos for the day.
 I don’t love staying at my desk for too long, so once I’ve organized my to do’s and calendar I move to the bar area.
 This area has more daylight or I may work on the roof to further awaken my soul.